shpeUNT/shpeunt.github.io/_officers/Sergio-Santiago.md

 ---
 layout: personal
-name: Dustin-Ruiz
+name: Sergio-Santiago
 exec: false
 hasPage: true
-pimage: /images/officers/png/Dustin.png
+pimage:
-fname: Dustin Ruiz
+fname: Sergio Santiago
-email: DustinRuiz@my.unt.edu
+email: SergioSantiago@my.unt.edu
-hometown: Mesquite, TX
+hometown: Carrollton, TX
-degree: Bachelors in Computer Science
+degree: Bachelors in Cybersecurity
 position: Webmaster
-quote: “Hard work beats talent when talent doesn't work hard”
-bio: I'm pursuing a Bachelor's in Computer Science at the University of North Texas.
-Currently, I'm in my third year, and I'm excited to learn more as I advance through my degree.
-I'm a leader in SHPE UNT as Webmaster, and also leading SHPEHackerz for this 2023-2024 school year.
+quote: Consult not your fears but your hopes and your dreams.
+Think not about your frustrations, but about your unfulfilled potential.
+Concern yourself not with what you tried and failed in, but with what it is still possible for you to do. - Pope John XXIII
+bio: My name is Sergio Santiago and I am pursuing a Bachelor's degree at the University of North Texas, with a strong enthusiasm for exploring the vast opportunities in Cybersecurity, particularly in cloud security.
+In my role as Webmaster for SHPE, I use my platform to highlight the advantages of computer science and related disciplines, while collaborating with and learning from inspiring individuals.
+I am dedicated to empowering Hispanics in STEM, and aim to make a positive impact on the world through education, kindness, and curiosity.
 background:
 - First Generation Student
-- Hispanic Scholarship Fund Scholar
-- Emerald Eagle Scholar at the University of North Texas
-- UNT President List for 2021-2022
-- UNT Dean's List for 2022-2023
-- Awarded ScholarSHPE GE Scholarship for 2022-2023
-- Awarded ScholarSHPE Undergrad Scholarship for 2023-2024
 goals:
-- Secure an internship for the Summer of 2024
+- Secure an internship for the Summer of 2025
-- Attend two hackathons and complete two projects with SHPEHackerz
+- Attend a hackathon and complete two projects with SHPEHackerz
-- Be active in SHPE by participating in more events/socials
-- Be awarded President's List/Dean's List for 2023-2024
+- Grow SHPEHACKERZ through reaching out to members and creating helpful workshops to develop skills
 skills:
-- Programming - C++, C, HTML, CSS, Python, Java
+- Programming - Python
-- Software - VSCode, Github, ReactNative
+- Software - VSCode, Github
-interest: Web Developer, Software Developer, and anything software engineering related.
+interest: Reverse Engineering, Encryption Techniques, Intrusion Detection and Prevention
-linkedin: dustinruiz
+linkedin: sergio-santiago333
 ---